RakhithJK/dbeaver-cloudbeaver-wiki/Entity-Diagrams.md

 ## Overview

 ### Display entities with attributes
-1. Navigate to your connection and open some table or schema
+1. Navigate to your connection and open a table or schema
-2. Select tab "Diagram" (if tab is not presented than the object doesn't support diagram presentation)
+2. Select the "Diagram" tab (if the tab is not presented then the object does not support the diagram presentation)

 ![Entity Diagram](https://github.com/dbeaver/cloudbeaver/wiki/images/erd.png)